DonChunior/Copy-Model-Tree-Element-Name-To-Clipboard/README.md

 # Copy Model Tree Element Name To Clipboard

-This application enables to copy the name of a selected model tree element to the clipboard in [PTC](https://www.ptc.com/)'s CAD system [Creo Parametric](https://www.ptc.com/en/products/cad/creo/parametric) (formerly known as Pro/ENGINEER).
+This application allows to copy the name of a selected model tree element to the clipboard in [PTC](https://www.ptc.com/)'s CAD system [Creo Parametric](https://www.ptc.com/en/products/cad/creo/parametric) (formerly known as Pro/ENGINEER).

 ## Getting Started